Snaggly/KSW-ToolKit-Service/README.md

 ## Contributing

-As the App is still in development, contributions of any sorts is highly welcome!
+Contributions of any sorts is highly welcome!
 To contribute open a new pull request or open an issue to discuss new ideas.

 ## Credits